alfetahe/elector/README.md

 The elections are started automatically when the Elector application is started or when a node joins or leaves the cluster.
 Elector also allows you to run pre- and post-election hooks that will be triggered when the election process is started and finished.

-The default election strategy is to choose the node with the highest runtime.
+The default election strategy is to choose the node with the highest uptime.

 ## Features
 - Automatic election process on startup or when node joins/leaves the cluster
 - Ability to configure pre and post election hooks that will be called before and after the election process. <strong>These hooks must return within 1 second to avoid timeouts</strong>.
-- Provides 2 built in election strategies and allows you to use your own strategy implementation (See `elector_strategy_behaviour` module for reference`)
+- Provides 4 built in election strategies(time based) and allows you to define your own strategy implementation (See `elector_strategy_behaviour` module for reference`)
 - Provides quorum option to detect split brain scenarios
 - Provides option to define the election delay in milliseconds before the election process is started automatically and queue the election calls